 What is an executive dashboard?

-An executive dashboard is a visual interface that displays company KPIs and metrics using data visualizations and graphical elements.
+An executive dashboard is a visual tool used by high-level executives to monitor essential business KPIs and metrics to effectively guide business activities.
 The objective of an executive dashboard is to provide CEOs and other executives with a bird's eye view of company performance.
 This may be done by providing an executive summary of the top KPIs across business units, or by providing high-level reporting dashboards for each department in the company.

 What should be on an executive dashboard?